How To Treat Your Cat’s Dandruff

 - White flakes of skin in the fur

 - Greasy fur

 - Poor overall coat condition

-Rather than being a disease in itself, dandruff is a symptom of another condition.
+Rather than being a disease in itself, dandruff can be a symptom of another condition.
 In most cases, cat dandruff is harmless.
-However, if you notice a concerning amount of flaking skin and/or other alarming symptoms, you should have the condition checked out by your vet.
+However, if you notice a concerning amount of flaking skin and/or other alarming symptoms, you should have your vet evaluate the condition.